Stu042/Cy/README.md

 ```

 All members of objects are public, all members of functions are private.
 Attributes will be added at a later stage to allow object members to be private.

+### Internals

+How does Cy handle calling functions on different threads?
+Well each function that could be run on a thread - other than thread #0 - has two entry points.

+First entry point is similar to standard C (cdecl).

+The second entry point is designed to unwrap the input arguments from a void* to the expected C (cdecl) format.

+If a function calls another on its own thread then the first entry point is used, otherwise a Job is created and sent to the JobQueue.
+At Job creation a shallow copy of the input arguments is taken and this is packed up in aside a void* which will be passed to the second entry point of the called function.
+Then the JobQueue will dispatch the Job to the requested - or first available - thread as soon as possible.

+If the result of this function is to be assigned to a variable then a mutex will be automatically added to that variable and the calling thread will lock when that variable is attempted to be read or used.

+If the return value it to be sent to a callback function and that function is on the same thread then it is called directly, otherwise if the callback function is to be run on a separate thread a new Job will be created and dispatched as soon as possible after the initial function is finished.

+If no return value is to be assigned and no callback to be called with the result, the function will run and end with no notification given to the calling thread.